Blueberry Muffins

 - Cover the bowl with a towel and allow the batter to rest for 15 minutes.
 During this time, preheat the oven to 425ºF.

-- Line a muffin pan with 12 muffin liners.
+- For bakery style muffin tops, line a 12 count muffin pan with 6 muffins liners, meaning you’ll only fill every other muffin well with batter.
+Filling every other well allows the muffins to spread and dome without running into each other.
 Fill the liners to the top with batter.
 Yes – to the top!
 You might think there is no way to fit all the batter in 12 liners, but keep dividing the batter among the cups and fill the liners FULL!
 Use a butter knife to smooth the tops of the muffins if lumpy.

 - Press the additional 1/2 cup of blueberries on top of the muffins and sprinkle with sanding sugar.

-- Bake for 7 minutes at 425ºF, then keeping the muffins in the oven, turn the temperature down to 350ºF and bake for 22-25 minutes or until a toothpick inserted in the center comes out clean.
+- Place one pan in the center of the oven and bake for 7 minutes at 425ºF, then keeping the muffins in the oven, turn the temperature down to 350ºF and bake for 22-25 minutes or until a toothpick inserted in the center comes out clean.
 Allow the muffins to cool in the pan.
+Repeat with the remaining batter, making sure to bump the temperature back up to 425ºF.

 Marvelous muffins 😍😋😋😋😋